AnTranQuoc/CarShowroom/README.md

 # Car Showroom 3D with Three.JS
-Develop a professional car showroom project targeting luxury car dealerships.
+Develop a professional car showroom project targeting luxury car dealerships and made with React-Three-Fiber.
 Utilize small-scale 3D models with numerous features for customers:
 + Overall viewing of various car models
 + Detailed specifications and information about the cars
 + Integration of engine start-up sound effects